 The common thread between all of these different poker games is that they are all based around the same hierarchy of hands: high card, pair, two-pair, three of a kind, straight, flush, full house, four-of-a-kind, straight flush, royal flush.
 Texas Holdem is by far the most played poker variant.

 The most-recommended basic poker strategy for beginners is to adopt a tight-aggressive playing style.
-In other words, be very selective before the flop, and more active once you enter a pot.
+In other words, be very selective before the flop with your hole cards, and more active once you enter a pot.
 But there are many more strategies poker players use and switch up to occasionally:

 - Maniac strategy – enters nearly every single pot